 Program Summary

-Arlington Neighborhood Village helps older adults age in place safely in their own homes by providing access to volunteer support and social connection.
-ANV’s Financial Aid Program exists to ensure seniors of all backgrounds and means can age in place within a vibrant, caring community.
+Arlington Neighborhood Village (ANV) helps older adults age in place vibrantly and safely in their own homes by providing practical assistance and social connection.
+ANV’s Financial Aid Fund ensures seniors of all backgrounds and means have access to its services and programs.

 Impact Statement